 Reinforce the shelving by adding nails through the bottom of the shelf into the edges where you glued the wood together.

 Step 4: Painting process

-Paint the shelf white (or whatever color you desire!).
+You can have white floating shelves (or whatever color you desire).
+Sometimes, painting them the color of the wall seamlessly blends the shelves into the wall.
 It may need a few coats to help even out the brush strokes.
 Let dry overnight.

 The art, pictures, or books that you place onto the shelf will likely cover those holes.
 Or you can opt for routed holes in the back of the shelf (or have a professional add these for you).
-You can then put screws directly into the wall and hang the shelf that way!
-Stage your shelves to show them off!
+You can then put screws directly into the wall and hang the shelf that way.

 Finally, you can decorate your shelves to tie in with the theme of the area.
 This project was for a child’s room and the shelves are decorated with small, lightweight book storage and cute animal decorations.